emericg/WatchFlower/README.md

 * Support plant sensors and thermometers
 * Name your plants and set your own limits for optimal care
-* Synchronize sensors history (FlowerCare only for now)
+* Synchronize sensors history (FlowerCare ONLY for now)
 * Background updates & notifications (desktop ONLY for now)
 * Configurable update interval
 * Clickable two-week graphs